 We’ve created a section of information about Double Gate Hardware and Gate Latches for Double Gates with everything you’ll need to understand the factors that go into a quality double gate installation.

 Our Wooden Gate Latches selection offers something for everyone.
-If Antique Gate Closures are your style, we carry Cast Iron Hardware and Iron Gate Latches that look like historic and more traditional gate latches.
+If Antique Gate Closures are your style, we carry Cast Iron Hardware that look like more traditional gate latches.
 Even better, there are now Aluminum Gate Latches–in the same styles as the antique gate latches–which are rust-resistant and perfect for coastal areas.
 We also offer a line of cast Bronze Gate Latches: durable, substantial, and that will age gracefully with no rusting over time.
 A few of the latches we offer are versatile in their styling, so they can be used at homes with traditional, antique, contemporary, or Spanish aesthetics.

 Our goal is to help you fill your decorative gate hardware needs.
 To this end, we’ve put together gate latch sets for double wooden gates, plus single gate hardware sets including hinges, latches, and optional accessories.